 Determining First-Time Buyer Status

 Establishing first-time buyer status is crucial for accessing various benefits and incentives.
 Suppose one partner previously owned a home or had a mortgage.
-In that case, this can affect the couple’s eligibility for first-time buyer advantages, such as stamp duty relief in the United Kingdom.
+In that case, this can affect the couple’s eligibility for first-time buyer advantages, such as stamp duty relief.

 As mortgage brokers with expertise in this field, we often assist clients in understanding how previous ownership impacts their ability to claim first-time buyer privileges.